Anantiz/Minishell/README.md

 Fix export such that PATH= clears the variable but PATH don't, also check again abou using variables direclty as export args

 `exit` has to take into account any situation where the value isn't a valid int (overflow, char etc...)

+WHY THE FUCK IF I PATH=" "
+It is impossible to launch any binary